 Program income may include any income UGA generates in the conduct of a sponsored project, excluding those funds paid to UGA by the sponsor.
 The Program Income Policy explains in more detail when particular income is considered program income and sets out the requirements for PIs and for SPA in identifying program income, accounting for it, and reporting it to the sponsor.

-If your project will involve the use of human subjects, you may desire to offer small payments or other incentives to attract and retain an appropriate pool of research participants.
-The Research Participant Incentive Payments Policy identifies the types of payments and other incentives that are allowed and the procedures for compliance with applicable tax rules and other financial requirements.
+If your project will involve the use of human subjects, you may desire to offer compensation or monetary/non-monetary incentives to attract and retain an appropriate pool of research subjects.
+The Compensation of Research Subjects Policy identifies the types of compensation/incentives that are allowed and the procedures for compliance with applicable tax rules and other financial requirements.

 Sometimes the PI (including one or more Co-PIs) must change over the course of an award.
 Sponsor approval and notification are typically required to replace an existing PI, and occasionally a sponsor may not permit changes.